benjaminadolph/sea_more/README.md

 $ npm run serve
 ```

-If to use the smartphone controller locally,
+To use the smartphone controller locally,
 go to js/start.js and change the following lines:

 1. comment line 21